 The lawyer recalled that the prosecutor who led the criminal investigation, Murat İnam, is also on trial on FETÖ-related charges; facing life in prison without the possibility of parole.
 “The prosecutor has been taken hostage,” he said.

 He said Cumhuriyet’s editorial policy cannot be a subject of interest for the prosecution.
 “What’s more, Cumhuriyet newspaper’s editorial policy hasn’t changed,” he said.

 The full text of Güngör’s defense statement (in Turkish) can be read here.

-The court, in its interim ruling released at the end of the five-day trial on July 28, released Güngör and six others pending trial, on the condition of judicial control, which consists of a ban on traveling abroad.
+The court, in its interim ruling issued at the end of the five-day trial on July 28, released Güngör and six others pending trial, on the condition of judicial control, which consists of an overseas travel ban.

 The second hearing of the trial was held on September 11, 2017, at the courtroom inside the Silivri Prison premises.
 A detailed report about the trial, in which no new release decisions were rendered, can be reached here.